Home > Basics > What Is an Externship (and How to Get One)?

-Externship Definition
+Externship Meaning

 What is an externship?
-An externship is an experiential learning opportunity that usually involves shadowing someone during their typical workday.
+An externship is an experiential learning opportunity that usually involves job shadowing someone during their typical workday.

 Externships are usually short programs that give you an inside view of what it’s like to work in a specific professional role at a company — without necessarily having to do entry-level work for the company as you might in an internship.